Italy Destination Guide

 Currency & Payments

-- ATMs: Widely available throughout cities and towns.
+- ATMs: Widely available throughout cities and towns (often called Bancomat).
 Inform your bank of travel plans.

-- Credit Cards: Widely accepted, but smaller establishments may prefer cash.
+- Credit Cards: Widely accepted, but smaller establishments, cafes, and tips often require cash.
+American Express is less common.

 Mobile & Internet